jakeschultz89/Software-Engineer-Interview-Simulator/README.md

  * Getting a 10 second timer to run for each question.

  * Having the end page show a different image depending on what your score was.

+ * Get audio to play during the game (NES Ducktales theme)

 # PROCESS WORK